Josh Lowe Player Props: Rays vs. Diamondbacks

 Josh Lowe At The Plate

-- Lowe has driven in a run in 27 games this season (42.9%), including eight games with more than one RBI (12.7%).
-He has also driven home three or more of his team's runs in four contests.
+- In 42.9% of his games this year, Lowe has driven in at least one run.
+In eight of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.